Arrive Bangkok, Thailand

-Discover Wat Pho temple, with its massive reclining Buddha statue, and listen to the musical sound of coins dropping into brass offering bowls, following your welcome briefing.
-Then, Ride Like a Local on a tuk-tuk around the sprawling Grand Palace.
-Explore the royal Siamese court, home to Thailand’s most important shrine, the green-jade Emerald Buddha.
+Discover Wat Pho temple, with its massive Reclining Buddha statue, and listen to the musical sound of coins dropping into brass offering bowls.
+Then, travel by tuk-tuk to the sprawling Grand Palace to view the royal Siamese court, home to Thailand’s most important shrine, the green-jade Emerald Buddha.
 Next, gather for a light lunch aboard a traditional wooden rice barge.
-Cruise the quiet Chao Phraya River in a relaxed atmosphere, taking in the wonderful views.
-Later, fly to Siem Reap, Cambodia, and transfer to your traditional, Khmer-style boutique hotel.
+Cruise the Chao Phraya River in a relaxed atmosphere, taking in sights along the waterfront, including glittering Wat Arun.
+Later, fly to Siem Reap, Cambodia, where you transfer to your Khmer-style hotel and enjoy a welcome dinner.

 Set off to explore the extraordinary temples of Angkor, a breathtaking city lost in the jungle and Cambodia’s most prized national treasure.
-Enter the monumental gates of Angkor Thom, where 54 gods and 54 demons are represented in an epic tug of war.
-Visit the Bayon Temple, with its 172 large-scale faces wearing enchanting smiles, as well as the terraces of the Elephant and Leper Kings.
-Later, walk ancient Ta Prohm Temple, an Indiana Jones-worthy fantasy with its crumbling towers and massive tree roots.
-Stay at Angkor Wat until sunset, marveling as the diminishing, moody light washes over this unforgettable, faraway world.
+Enter the monumental gates of Angkor Thom, and visit the Bayon Temple, with its 172 large-scale faces wearing enchanting smiles.
+Continue to Ta Prohm temple to see crumbling towers embraced by massive tree roots.
+This afternoon, visit magnificent Angkor Wat, where you stay until sunset, marveling as the diminishing, moody light washes over this unforgettable, faraway world.

 Drive through the lush and scenic Cambodian countryside to Kampong Cham, where you board A&K’s private charter of all-suite ‘Mekong Princess,’ your boutique river cruiser for the next seven nights.
 Tonight, enjoy a Khmer-inspired dinner.